Skip to Content

 All three of these have very cool Old Towns to wander around, stunning beaches, and yes, they have those coastal trails if you’d like to wander those some more too.

-Well, as we discussed, the attractions are all pretty close and if you have a car, you’re GOLDEN.
+Luckily, a lot of the best things to do in the Algarve sit pretty close to one another, and if you have a car, you’re GOLDEN.

 I can’t really answer this, it all depends on what you want to do and how much time you have…